cybersecurity-Pro/Projects/vulnversity/REPORT.md

 - Alternatively, you can use the **AttackBox** (browser-based Kali provided by THM), which is already connected to the lab environment.

 ---
+## 🛠 Tools Used
+- Nmap → For service and version enumeration.
+- Gobuster → To brute-force directories and discover hidden paths.
+- Burp Suite → To intercept, analyze, and manipulate HTTP requests.
+- Netcat (nc) → To set up a listener and gain a reverse shell.
+- GTFOBins → For privilege escalation techniques.
+- Kali Linux Utilities (FoxyProxy, curl, basic Linux commands).

+---

 ## 🚀 Step 1: Deploying the Target Machine
 The first step is to deploy the vulnerable machine provided by TryHackMe.